mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

     - Usage
       - Unit Testing
     - Method
-      - Create test cases using expected output and mock method which reaches 100% code coverage covers:
+      - Use Function Coverage to create test cases using expected output and mock method
-        - Function Coverage
-        - Statement Coverage
-        - Decision Coverage
-        - Condition Coverage
+      - Use Cobertura (Free Java tool) to check if the code coverage exceed 95%, if not, check unreachable code and completeness of test cases.
       - Then Observe if all test cases are passed

-- The following Testing method will be used for different test level

-  - Unit Testing
-    - Unit Testing target the basic element of code (a small piece of code/ Function).
-The objective is to isolate the unit and test its correctness.
-  - Integration Testing
-    - Integration Testing examine the correctness of multiple unit combination.
-  - Acceptance Testing
-    - The objective of Acceptance Testing is to examine if the system meets the requirement specify on Requirement Document to ensure the product delivery quality.
-  - Regression Testing
-    - The objective of Regression Testing is to catch defects occurs while new modification.
+    ​

 ###### Roles and responsibility for team

 - Each team members who wrote the code should be responsible for creating test cases for their own code, as code writer has the best understanding for their own code.
 (Unit Testing)
 - Each team should be responsible for their own parts to make sure work from each teammates is compliable together.
 (Integration Testing)
-- One member from each team will be selected to form a testing team for System Wide and any modification testing to ensure no defects found while combining and modifying module.
-(Acceptance and Regression Testing)
+- At the ending stage, one member from each team will be selected to form a testing team for System Wide and any modification testing to ensure no defects found while combining and modifying module.
+Most of the defect should be discovered during Unit and Integration Testing (Acceptance and Regression Testing)

 ###### Instruction on creating test case